 Mandatory training is required of all employees and student by means of the completion of interactive videos relating to sexual misconduct (dating violence, domestic violence, sexual assault, stalking and consent).
-The program is 60 minutes with pre, and post-exams covering the importance of values, aspects of (un)healthy relationships, gender socialization, sexual assault, consent, bystander intervention and ongoing activism.
+The program is 60 minutes with pre, and post-exams covering the importance of values, aspects of (un)healthy relationships, gender socialization, sexual assault, consent, bystander intervention, risk reduction and ongoing activism.
+See Appendix A for the definitions of dating violence, domestic violence, sexual assault, stalking and consent.